-Join Judy Steiner-Williams for an in-depth discussion in this video External unsolicited, part of Writing Proposals.
+Join Judy Steiner-Williams for an in-depth discussion in this video External unsolicited, part of Writing a Proposal.

 - External, unsolicited.…This may be the most challenging of the four categories.…Let's start with the good news.…Lots of them are written, and some, a few, do get accepted.…Business owners spend a lot of time…working on business proposals to send to potential clients,…only to get the proposals rarely accepted.…I wish there were more good news, but that's about it.…Even though this is probably the most challenging…type of proposal, if you plan to be a consultant…or run your own business, these proposals may be…one of your most important tools for bringing in business.…